top of page

 Growing Up Phygital: A World Worth Imagining

-By the time today’s children are old enough to be chauffeured by autonomous pods, the line between the silicon and the cell will have dissolved.
-"Technology" will feel as quaint a term as "electricity"—it won't be something we use ; it will simply be the weather of our lives.
-For the Phygital Generation , the most prestigious pursuit won't be coding the world.
-It will be sculpting reality.
-This image captures the first vision of your Phygital Playground .
-The gentle blue glow
+By the time today's children reach the age where they can be driven by autonomous pods, the distinction between technology and biology will have vanished.
+The word "technology" will seem as outdated as "electricity"—it won't be something we use; it will simply be the backdrop of our existence.
+For the Phygital Generation, the most esteemed endeavor won't be programming the world.
+It will be shaping reality.
+This image captures the first vision of your Phygital Playground.
+The

 Urmi Doshi